phalcon-orphanage/docs-app/4.0/en/acl.md

 );
 ```

-Now that the callable is defined in the ACL, we will need to call the `isAllowed()` with an array as the fourth parameter:
+Now that the callable is defined in the ACL, we will need to call the `isAllowed()` method with an array as the fourth parameter:

 ```php
 <?php